tekknolagi/tekknolagi.github.com/_posts/2026-04-04-value-numbering.md

 [Briggs GVN](/assets/img/briggs-gvn.pdf)) of expressions, not limiting the value map to dominator-available expressions.
 Not 100% on how this works yet.
 <!-- TODO What do you do in the second pass for available expressions? -->
+They note:

+> Using a unified hash-table has one important algorithmic consequence.
+> Replacements cannot be performed on-line because the table no longer reflects
+> availability.

+Which is the first time that it occurred to me that hash-based value numbering with dominators was an approximation of available expression analysis.

 There's also a totally different kind of value numbering called value partitioning (p12 of [Briggs GVN](/assets/img/briggs-gvn.pdf)).
 See also a nice